 3. Leave lots of time for the appointment

-Same goes for your first eye exam and hearing test, so make sure to be prepared!
+The same goes for your first eye exam and hearing test, so make sure you come prepared!

 5. Speak up and listen up

 During the exam, don’t hesitate to ask questions, and let your child know that she can ask whatever she wants to as well.
 Obviously, really little children can’t ask questions, so that’s why you need to be prepared to do the asking.
 The more answers you have, the better able you’ll be to care for those little ears after you leave the exam room.

 Kids’ ENTs will, of course, tell you what they find (often pus or fluid behind the eardrum) and then recommend a course of action.
 If the doc also checks her hearing or does a tympanogram, which tests the pressure in the middle ear, make certain the test results are explained to you as well as what next steps you may need to take.

 I suggest taking a notebook with you so that you can take notes.
 It’s easy to forget information when there’s a lot being thrown at you!

 We took our daughter, Nora, to a pediatric ear, nose, and throat clinic when she was about 6-months-old because she was constantly stuffy.
 My husband has nasal issues and we wanted to make sure there wasn’t anything genetically inherited.
 I can tell you the visit was way more traumatic for me than it was for little miss Nora.

 Did she cry?
 Yes.
 Did I cry?
 You betcha.
 The whole process was over in about 10 minutes.